Founders Fund

 Portfolio Specifics

-• We don’t make big or sudden moves to the fund’s asset mix, but instead make gradual changes based on bond and stock valuations, market sentiment (a contrarian indicator of value), and our fund managers’ views.
+• As a reminder, we don’t make big or sudden moves to the fund’s asset mix, but rather gradual, deliberate changes based on bond and stock valuations, market sentiment (a contrarian indicator of value), and our fund managers’ views of the economic and market fundamentals.

 • We remind clients that Founders’ asset mix is important, as are the adjustments we make, but returns are primarily driven by the performance of the underlying funds.
 It’s through these 6 funds that Founders owns a mix of bonds and stocks across a wide range of industries, geographies, and currencies.

-• The largest transactions during the quarter in the underlying funds included new holdings in CGI (Canada), TMX Group (Canada), and Monotaro (Japan); and the sale of Brookfield Renewable (Canada), HDFC Bank (India), and Kubota (Japan).
+• The largest transactions during the quarter in the underlying funds included the purchase of Loblaw Companies (Canada), Nestle (Switzerland), and Warby Parker (U.S.); and the sale of Franco-Nevada (Canada), Aritzia (Canada), and Aon (U.K.).

 Positioning

 • The fund is closely mirroring its target asset mix.
-There are currently no extremes in the indicators we look at prompting us to deviate meaningfully.
+There are currently no extremes in the indicators we look at that would prompt us to deviate meaningfully.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Important information about the Steadyhand funds is contained in our Simplified Prospectus.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.